Living in Fulham

 Fancy a vibrant neighbourhood that offers the perfect balance between urban living and village life?
 Look no further than Fulham, nestled between Putney and Chelsea in the London Borough of Hammersmith and Fulham.
 With all the amenities of city living combined with the charm of a traditional village, Fulham is an ideal destination for first-time homeowners and young adults.
 But what really makes it such a great place to live?

-Before, it was located in the Metropolitan borough of Fulham before merging with the borough of Hammersmith in 1965 to create the London Borough of Hammersmith and Fulham.
-It is located Southwest of Charing Cross and the Northern banks of the River Thames.
+Previously, it was located in the Metropolitan Borough of Fulham before merging with the Borough of Hammersmith in 1965 to create the London Borough of Hammersmith and Fulham.
+It is Southwest of Charing Cross and the northern banks of the River Thames.

 What is it like living in Fulham?